Navigating

 1993).

-language acquisition, to exhibit negative emotional and behavioral
+a new language acquisition, to exhibit negative emotional and

-anger, acting out, temper tantrums, etc. Developmental and personality
+such as frustration, anger, acting out, temper tantrums, etc.

-not a direct indicator of general cognitive abilities: language
+language acquisition is not a direct indicator of general cognitive

-learning is a very complex process where intellectual aptitude
+abilities: language learning is a very complex process where intellectual

 In her classroom, Alyona met another girl, who recently